seljaseppala/eu_corpus_compiler/README.md

 (selja.seppala [at] ucc.ie)

 ## Acknowledgements
-These programs were developed as part of "RegDef: A Computer-assisted Definition Authoring and Formalisation System for Legal Experts".
+This program was developed as part of "RegDef: A Computer-assisted Definition Authoring and Formalisation System for Legal Experts".
 The RegDef project is co-funded by the Marie Skłodowska-Curie Career-FIT Fellowship scheme and Enterprise Ireland.
 Further details on the RegDef project are available at https://seljaseppala.wordpress.com/research/regdef/.

 Career-FIT has received funding from the European Union’s Horizon2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 713654